MartinPezet/portfolio-website/README.md

 This is the code for my personal portfolio website.

+## Notes for Next Session

+- For projects you can use a prop for the component whether to have left or right image and use a useState hook to rerender it
+- Change article component to project
+- Keep Website Features up to date
+- Changes to styles needed
+- Sign In Popup needed
+- Number of users needed

 ## Deployment

 This project is going to be deployed using a docker image using nginx for natural load balancing, caching and general web serving ability